 - Failed to share the road with a bicyclist

 Of course, not all bicycle accidents are caused by negligent drivers.
 Poorly maintained roads, defective bicycle design, and even untethered dogs can all cause bicycle crashes.
 Sometimes, cyclists may fail to follow the rules of the road, running stop signs or red lights, failing to use hand signals, or riding on the sidewalk.
 In such instances, they may be found partially at fault for the accident and therefore entitled to receive a percentage of the full amount for their damages.
-Our attorneys know how to handle those situations to help maximize the recovery for the cyclist.
+Our attorneys know how to handle those situations to help aggressively prosecute the case and seek full recovery for the cyclist.

 Types of Bicycle Accident Injuries